A long-overdue acknowledgement

 Around 2pm they got up to our comrades Clough and Jan Djuglosz who were still on the bivouac ledge.
 At this instant, we attempted to climb a corner to reach a chimney with no bottom splitting in two a horizontal roof clearly on the right of the Pillar.
 The crack in the corner was too wide for our pegs and too narrow for our wooden edges.
 Whillans then tried to climb it free climbing, but he fell off.

-I then called Jan Djuglosz and told him to ask the French party to lend us some of the narrow wooden wedges which they had.
+I then called Jan Dluglosz and told him to ask the French party to lend us some of the narrow wooden wedges which they had.
 Our Polish comrade negotiated to no avail for quite some time with Desmaison and Julien.
 They believed that we were on the wrong route and that they needed all their equipment.
-Consequently they did not give Jan Djuglosz any wooden wedges or pegs (see footnote 1).
+Consequently they did not give Jan Dluglosz any wooden wedges or pegs (see footnote 1).

 In an article relating the ‘first’ ascent, René Desmaison claims that Whillans left all the pegs in place in the corner as we had taken their equipment and therefore had more than enough.
 The French climbers at no time were in a position to verify this assertion.
 In fact, Don Whillans took out almost all the pegs we placed in as we estimated they would be necessary to cope with the difficulties to come…

 The following day, Piussi was the first to join us.
 He asked me to lend him another rope in order to lower down to his French comrades the Prusik apparatus and take up their rucksacks.
 I gave him our two small 30m ropes which we had left, with the promise that they would be returned in Chamonix.'